 The site is also divided by a zone boundary, with Future Urban Zone in the south and Landscape Conservation Zone in the north.
-The Future Urban Zone is anticipated to change to residential, however, the Landscape Conservation Zone is not intended for residential development and represents a major challenge to the delivery of any additional residential capacity.
+The Future Urban Zone is anticipated to change to residential, however, the Landscape Conservation Zone is major challenge to the delivery of any additional residential capacity.
 That said, there are small areas of this zone that are grasslands which do not have the same conservation value as the adjacent woodlands.

-will require preservation, together with a reasonable curtilage around the complex to provide an appropriate setting for the homestead.
-The heritage research has also it reaches the north eastern corner of 182 Boyer Road.
-This identified a small brick structure west of the homestead (and not within the listed property boundaries) that will require further investigation to determine its provenance, and three hedgerows associated with the site's farming operation.
+will require preservation, together with a reasonable curtilage around the complex to provide an appropriate identified a small brick structure west of the homestead (and not within the listed property boundaries) that will require further investigation to determine its provenance, and three hedgerows associated with the site's farming operation.
 These hedgerows represent a conundrum, in that they represent a declared weed (boxthorn) yet have some heritage value.